 For accounts of domestic or flushing supplies and registered in personal capacity, applications may be made through the Internet or by phone.

-Type of Application Required document (Note 1)
+| Type of Application | Required document (Note 1) | |

-1. If an ex-registered consumer does not give 14 days' advance notice, the WSD will not be able to take the final meter reading on the account closure date and the final bill will be based on an estimated consumption.
-To avoid disputes arising from consumption estimation, ex-registered consumers are strongly advised to try to contact the new occupiers, direct or through property agents, to agree on a date of change of consumership, take the meter reading and jointly complete Form WWO 1145 for the change of consumership.
-The final bill of the ex-registered consumers and the first bill of the new registered consumers will then be based on the agreed meter readings.
+| 1. | To avoid disputes on water charges, ex-registered consumers are strongly advised to try to contact the new occupiers, direct or through property agents, to agree on a date of change of consumership, take the meter reading and jointly complete Form WWO 1145 for the change of consumership.
+The final bill of the ex-registered consumers and the first bill of the new registered consumers will then be based on the agreed meter readings. | For non-domestic accounts opened before 22 January 2005, the ex-registered consumer has to provide Water Deposit Receipt.
+If the receipt has been lost, please also submit the completed Form WWO 213. |

 The tenants of domestic flats in public rental estates under HK Housing Authority (HKHA) or HK Housing Society (HKHS) should notify their respective housing estate offices if they intend to terminate their water accounts.
 The owners of the sold domestic premises of HKHA or HKHS should submit their applications through the above channels directly to WSD.